 A new study from MIT finds that patients are receptive to interacting with a “robot doctor” designed to evaluate symptoms in a contact-free way.

-“We’re actively working on robots that can help provide care to maximize the safety of both the patient and the health care workforce.
-The results of this study give us some confidence that people are ready and willing to engage with us on those fronts,” says Giovanni Traverso, the senior author of the study.
+“We’re actively working on robots that can help provide care to maximize the safety of both the patient and the health care workforce,” said says Giovanni Traverso, the senior author of the study.

-In a larger online survey conducted nationwide, the researchers also found that a majority of respondents were open to having robots not only assist with patient triage but also perform minor procedures such as taking a nose swab.
+In a larger online survey conducted nationwide, the researchers also found that a majority of respondents were open to having a robotic doctor not only assist with patient triage but also perform minor procedures such as taking a nose swab.

 Peter Chai, an assistant professor of emergency medicine at Brigham and Women’s Hospital and a research affiliate in Traverso’s lab, is the lead author of the study, which appears today in JAMA Network Open.